Anaminus/blog/content/posts/considering-options.md

 +++
 title = "Considering options"
-description = "or: How to implement an Optional type in Go" date = 2022-11-10 06:00:00
+description = "How to implement an Optional type in Go." date = 2022-11-10 06:00:00 tags = ["golang"]
 +++

-*or: How to implement an Optional type in Go*

 I'm in the middle of rewriting [rbxfile][rbxfile].
 A rewrite gives the opportunity to right any wrongs.